- 1. Definitions

 - 2.3 Depending on the settings under paragraph 2.2, each Cardholder may be able to restrict certain functions of the Account, such as ATM withdrawals.

-Max card balance
+Max account balance

 Inbound transactions limits